bnb-chain/bnb-chain.github.io/docs/BC-FAQs.md

 - High performance: low latency, high throughput for a large user base, and high liquidity trading.
    We target to achieve 1 second block times, with 1 confirmation finality.
 - Low cost: in both fees and liquidity cost.
-- Easy user experience: as friendly as Binance.com.
+- Easy user experience <!-- : as friendly as Binance.com. -->
 - Fair trading: minimize front-running, to the extent possible.
 - Evolvable: able to develop with forever-improving technology stack, architecture, and ideas.